Visa for stays exceeding 90 days for the following study programmes:

 - An agreement with the organization responsible for the volunteer programme.

 5. Proof of financial means.
 Original and a copy of the documents proving that the applicant (or their legal representative or the family member supporting them) has sufficient financial means to cover the expenses of the student's stay and return, as well as the stay and return of the family members accompanying them.
 The minimum required amount is equivalent to 100% of Spain's Public Multiple Effects Income Indicator (IPREM).
 To this amount must be added 75% of the IPREM for the first family member and 50% of the IPREM for each additional family member.
-If proof is provided that accommodation for the entire stay has been paid for in advance, this amount will be deducted.
+Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.

 If the applicant is participating in a volunteer programme, in addition to the medical insurance, they must provide a copy of the civil liability insurance policy taken out by the organization.

 7. Criminal record check certificate.
 This requirement is not mandatory if the duration of the requested stay is less than six months.
 However, if the length of stay requested is longer than six months, a criminal record certificate, together with an official translation into Spanish, is required.
 It must be issued by the authorities of the country or countries in which you have resided for the last 5 years.
+This certificate cannot be older than 6 months, unless the certificate itself specifies a longer expiration.
 In the case of Canada, only the criminal record certificate issued by the RCMP containing the visa applicant's fingerprints will be accepted.
 You will find more information about how to obtain it here.

 Criminal records certificates from local police stations will not be accepted.
 The Canadian Criminal Record Certificate must be with the Hague Apostille Certification issued by Global Affairs Canada, and translated into Spanish.
 If the criminal record certificate has been issued outside of Canada, it must be legalized by the Spanish Consular Office with jurisdiction in that country, unless the country that issued it has signed the Hague Convention, in which case it must be apostilled.
 You can check the list of the countries signing the Hague Convention here.